vercel/ai-chatbot/README.md

 Remember to update your environment variables (`MONGODB_URI`) within the `.env` file with the correct credentials furnished during the MongoDB database setup.

+Note: It's crucial to ensure the security of your MongoDB instance.
+If your IP address is not whitelisted, you will be unable to connect to the database, and incoming messages will not be saved.
+Depending on your specific use case, consider whitelisting the IP address of your cloud hosting provider within the MongoDB security settings.
+Alternatively, if you have a dynamic IP address, it is advisable to whitelist all IPs using the range 0.0.0.0/0 to ensure uninterrupted access.

 ## Running locally